ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Piedmont College has the same tuition for international students as for those from out of state.

-Students from outside of the U.S. usually do not qualify for for federal financial aid, but may qualify for private or Piedmont College-specific aid and scholarships.
-International students who demonstrate financial need may be eligible for the following types of financial support at Piedmont College:
+Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but may qualify for private or Piedmont College-specific aid and scholarships.
+International students with need may qualify for the following types of financial support at Piedmont College:

 International students without financial need may be eligible for merit-based institutional scholarships.